What I’m doing now

 I’ve been sort of learning Spanish on and off for nearly 20 years.
 Aside from a couple of weeks conjugating irregular verbs in La Paz, Mexico in 2008, there’s been no formal learning.
 This winter I’m taking it more seriously and want to get rise beyond a decade-long plateau.

-I’ve got a couple of weeks in late April for a wander in the US – likely on the west coast or four corners area.
-Then I’ll have a couple of windows through the summer in Europe.
+I’ll have a couple of windows through the summer while in Europe that need planning.
 Currently weighing up Kungsleden, a crossing of Lofoten, and Peaks of the Balkans, amongst others.

 This will be an all-singing, all-dancing directory of long-distance hiking trails, combining my passion for the outdoors and promoting dirtbag inclusivity with my data architecture and web skills.
 I’m really excited to make this come to fruition.